collective/collective.taxonomy/README.rst

 is used on the site.
 An index is also created, so the taxonomies can easily be used for catalog queries.

+See a short guide on how to use the product `here <http://bo.geekworld.dk/introducing-collective-taxonomy/>`_.

 Requirements
 ============